kunpeng-open-project/kunpeng/README.en.md

 - Complete interface call records, error logs, and call statistics
 - Open-source and modifiable core code for easy secondary development

-Therefore, the Kunpeng Microservice Framework was developed in spare time to meet these needs.
+Therefore, the yipeng Microservice Framework was developed in spare time to meet these needs.

 ## Core Features